Sergey Melnitchenko – Behind the Scenes, Newcomer 2017

 It would be hard to get any closer than the Ukrainian Sergey Melnitchenko got to his protagonists: he himself worked as a dancer in the Chinese dance club where his series about the joys and sufferings of backstage life was taken.
 Up close and personal, he took a look behind the scenes.
 With his series, he succeeded as LOBA Newcomer in 2017.

 Observations beyond the spotlights.
 Glitzy outfits, slinky corsets and bruises are visible during the performance as much as backstage.
 Beyond the view of the public, people laugh with abandon, cry uninhibitedly, smoke nervously, argue passionately and make telephone calls on the side.
 There is not much oxygen and many are out of breath.
 Melnitchenko has seen it all, with and without his camera in hand.
 He has worked as a dancer for longer than he has been a photographer, and his award-winning “Behind the Scenes” series is the result of his own observations and experiences.

-“There is no falsehood – it’s not staged, it’s their everyday life, our life, or rather mine.”
+“There is no falsehood, it’s not staged, it’s their everyday life, our life.”

-Born in Mykolaiv, Ukraine in 1991, Melnitchenko has been taking photographs for around eight years.
-He is a member of Ukrainian Photographic Alternative, a collective promoting contemporary photography in Ukraine.
-He self-published his ‘Loneliness Online’ series in 2013.
-His work has been shown in various international solo and group exhibitions, including the Landskrona Fotofestival (2015), the Off_Festival Bratislava (2014), and in art book presentations within the framework of the artist residency The Muzychi Expanded History Project, Kiev, Ukraine.
-Melnitchenko has been living and working in China for the last two years.
+Sergey Melnitchenko was born in Mykolaiv, Ukraine, in 1991.
+He is a member of the Ukrainian Photographic Alternative, a collective promoting contemporary photography in Ukraine.
+In 2013 he self-published his series “Loneliness Online”.
+His work has been shown in various international solo and group exhibitions.
+He has lived and worked in China for a few years.